Bishan Stadium: Location

 Situated in the central part of Singapore, Bishan Stadium is part of the Bishan Sports and Recreation Centre, which includes the Bishan Sports Hall and the Bishan Swimming Complex.
 The stadium is also a 20 minute drive away from the Lion City Sailors Training Centre located in Mattar Road.

 Facilities and structures

 Bishan Stadium is a public sport stadium operated by Sport Singapore.
 Other than the football pitch, Bishan Stadium houses 1 8 lane running track, 4 long jump pits, 2 high jump pits, 1 seating gallery and 1 portable seating gallery.

 In preparation for the 2025 AFC Champions League Two final, temporary stands – the North, South and East stands were built.
-Together with the original West stand, the stadium can hold up to 10,000 spectators.
-An onsite medical room, rooms for AFC's technical officials and working committee were set up at the stadium.
-On top of which, a press conference room, media tribune and media centre have also been installed.
+Together with the original West stand, the stadium held up to 10,000 spectators.
+An onsite medical room, rooms for the AFC's technical officials and working committee were set up at the stadium.
+On top of which, an upgraded press conference room, media tribune and media centre were installed.